 Likes, comments, and shares are typically considered vanity metrics, but we love them because they show us that our audience likes what we’re posting.

-They can also help us collect some cool data that we can use to optimize our social media strategy in the future but, above all else, the more engagement you get, the more it impacts your exposure (a.k.a. reach).
+They can also help us collect some incredible data that we can use to optimise our social media strategy in the future, but, above all else, the more engagement you get, the more it impacts your exposure (a.k.a. reach).

-An interactive Facebook post is a post that encourages a user to like, comment, share, or click through (a.k.a. interact with the post).
+An interactive Facebook post encourages users to like, comment, share, or click through (a.k.a. interact with the post).

 There are a variety of posts that fall under this category, including: